top of page

 Program dates: The 8-week program typically runs from June to August.

-The DSI Summer Lab program is an 8-week research opportunity for high school and undergraduate students.
-Here, you will be paired with a mentor and get to engage in research in fields like computer science, materials science, data science, climate and energy policy, social science, public policy, and biomedical research.
-During the program, you will explore research methodologies and practices and work on your research.
-Along with mentorship and hands-on research, the program offers access to a weekly speaker series featuring leading data science researchers, social activities like baseball games and picnics, and professional development and training.
-The program will end with a symposium where you will present a final video discussing your research findings with other participants and the university faculty.
+The DSI Summer Lab program is an 8-week research opportunity for high school students.
+Here, you will be paired with a mentor and engage in research in computer science, materials science, data science, climate and energy policy, social science, public policy, and biomedical research.
+You will explore research methodologies and practices.
+The program also offers a weekly speaker series featuring data science researchers, social activities, and professional development and training.
+The program will end with a symposium where you will present a final video discussing your research findings.
 You can continue working on your research with your mentor even after the program ends!
 Check out past participants and their projects here.

 Location: Harvard Medical School, Boston, MA

 Cost/Stipend: No cost.
-Students will receive a stipend, but the exact amount is not specified.
+Students will receive a stipend.

 Eligibility: High school juniors and seniors in Boston and Cambridge who are at least 16 years old and have a minimum GPA of 2.70 can apply.
 Students from backgrounds underrepresented in medicine and/or from disadvantaged backgrounds are encouraged to apply.
 Check the detailed eligibility criteria here before applying.